-Kevin M. Chun, PhD, is professor of psychology and co-founding faculty member of USF Asian American Studies and Critical Diversity Studies programs.
-Prof. Chun’s research program examines acculturation effects on Asian American immigrant health and psychosocial adjustment using community-based research methods.
-His primary research goals include improving conceptual models and measures of acculturation, and identifying health interventions that reduce acculturation stress and improve immigrant health.
+Kevin M. Chun, PhD, is professor of psychology and co-founding faculty member of USF’s Asian American Studies and Critical Diversity Studies programs.
+Professor Chun uses community-based research methods to study acculturation effects on Asian American immigrant health and psychosocial adjustment.
+His research program aims to improve acculturation theory and measures, and develop health interventions that reduce immigrant families’ acculturation stress.

-Prof. Chun was co-principal investigator on two large-scale National Institutes of Health R01 research grant projects involving USF, UCSF, Cameron House, and North East Medical Services in San Francisco Chinatown.
-The first project identified cultural issues in type 2 diabetes management for Chinese Americans and the second project developed and tested the first cognitive-behavioral type 2 diabetes management intervention in the nation for Chinese American immigrants.
+Prof. Chun was co-principal investigator on two large-scale National Institutes of Health R01 research grants involving USF, UCSF, Cameron House, and North East Medical Services in San Francisco Chinatown.
+The first project identified cultural issues in type 2 diabetes management for Chinese Americans and the second one culturally-adapted and tested the first cognitive-behavioral type 2 diabetes management intervention in the nation for Chinese American immigrants.
+Based on these studies, Chun and his colleagues developed a new self-report measure of bicultural efficacy in health management (BEFF-HM), which is a better predictor of several immigrant health outcomes than widely used proxy and general acculturation measures.

 - PhD, Clinical Psychology, University of California, Los Angeles